espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Reaper's Grasp.md

 Whenever the _reaper's grasp_ kills a sapient living or undead creature, a portion of that creature's soul is drawn inexorably into the weapon, and another skull is added to the mosaic as if scrawled by an invisible hand, to a maximum of 10 souls.
 Creatures whose souls are protected by outside forces, such as a lich's soul cage, are immune to this effect, though the process, while painful, does not prevent the soul from going to the afterlife or being resurrected.

-Whenever the _reaper's grasp_ kills a sapient living or undead creature, a portion of that creature's soul is drawn inexorably into the weapon, and another skull is added to the mosaic as if scrawled by an [[Invisible]] hand, to a maximum of 10 souls.
+Whenever the _reaper's grasp_ kills a sapient living or undead creature, a portion of that creature's soul is drawn inexorably into the weapon, and another skull is added to the mosaic as if scrawled by an [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Invisible]] hand, to a maximum of 10 souls.
 Creatures whose souls are protected by outside forces, such as a lich's soul cage, are immune to this effect, though the process, while painful, does not prevent the soul from going to the afterlife or being resurrected.

 Keep track of the level of each creature whose souls are stored in the _reaper's grasp_.